Music Composition Bachelor's Degree Program

 • Experiment with different choral textures, such as homophony, polyphony, and antiphonal techniques

-• Analyze and incorporate elements from different genres and historical periods into vocal compositions to create diverse and well-rounded pieces
+• Incorporate elements from different genres and historical periods into vocal compositions to create diverse and well-rounded pieces

 Read Less